rmaitra/coding-curriculum/python/assignments.md

+All assignments for python section will be added here.

 ### 1. Hello World Script
 This is the first program for any language.
 Create a python script that prints "Hello World" to the command-line.